naridas/block_chain_event/README.md

 ### Struggles

 Currently with the geckoboard dataset api since getting weird errors.

 Http stubbing took some time until I used VCR which made it a lot simpler to stub them.

 Trying to create a method for the intervals with no result so I used whenever gem

 ### Next steps

-Get my geckoboard controller working then create widgets Create a test for my whenever.
+Get my geckoboard controller working then create widgets

+Create a test for my whenever schedule.rb.

 Refactor my code